Kachkola Diye Macher Jhol Recipe | Banana Fish Curry

 By Mita Mondal

-Kachkola Diye Macher Jhol is a Bengali fish curry that combines silver carp fish with turmeric-infused bananas, creating a unique blend of flavors, spices, and aromatic elements in a thin and light gravy.
+Kachkola Diye Macher Jhol is a Bengali fish curry that combines silver carp fish with turmeric-infused bananas, creating a unique blend of flavors in a thin and light gravy.

 5 from 1 vote